 Urdhva Dhanurasana and Mental Health

-Beyond real benefits the pose positively impacts honorable health.
-As a heart opener it releases repressed emotions and fosters a sense of openness reducing accent and anxiety.
+Beyond real benefits, the pose positively impacts honourable health.
+As a heart opener, it releases repressed emotions and fosters a sense of openness reducing accent and anxiety.